All Episodes

 This is an easy one.

-To not zip line with your hand.
+To not zip line with your hair.

 You could try this one, dude, because you don't have to leave the ground.

-Um you could try to beat most snails on your face.
+You could try to beat most snails on your face.

 Oh, I could totally beat that.

-What if my face is not big enough to be the winner though?
+What if my face is not big enough to be the winner, though?

-Like, what if this person who's got it is like some kind of like crazy ass, like friggin' like got some weird like conditions.
+Like, what if this person who's got it is like some kind of like crazy ass, like, friggin', like, got some weird, like, conditioned, like, medical condition where the rest of their entire skull is just face.

 It's just like a flat plate and just stretched out.